 In the visual cortex of primates hierarchical processing of features of increasing complexity and increasing receptive field size occurs.
-As a functional reason for processing of this type the advantages of capacity sharing, minimization of wiring length, and speed-up have been mentioned (see e.g., (Oram and Perrett 1994)).
+As a functional reason for processing of this type the advantages of capacity sharing, minimization of wiring length, and speed-up have been mentioned (see e.g., (Oram and Perrett, 1994)).
 Different coding schemes for features are discussed in the literature.
-The concept of "local coding" in which one neuron is responsible for one feature (Barlow 1972) leads to problems: Because for each possible feature a separate neuron has to be used, a large amount of neurons is required.
-Another concept is called "assembly coding" (Georgopoulus 1990; Sparks, Lee and Rohrer 1990) in which a feature is coded in the activity distribution of a set of neurons.
-Assembly coding allows the coding of a larger amount of features for a given set of neurons, but the labeling of the set of active neurons with a certain feature remains a problem (see, e.g., (Singer 1995)).
+The concept of "local coding", in which one neuron is responsible for one feature (Barlow, 1972) leads to problems: Because for each possible feature a separate neuron has to be used, a large amount of neurons is required.
+Another concept is called "assembly coding" (Braitenberg, 1978; Westheimer, Shimamura and McKee, 1976; Georgopoulus, 1990; Sparks et al., 1990), in which a feature is coded in the activity distribution of a set of neurons.
+Assembly coding allows the coding of a larger amount of features for a given set of neurons, but the labeling of the set of active neurons with a certain feature remains a problem (see, e.g., (Singer, 1995)).